Concert Band experience

-We said goodbye to some members of the Lewisham Schools Concert Band at the end of last term as they leave Year 13 and embark upon their futures, some of those members look back at their time with the band…
+We said goodbye to some members of Lewisham Schools Concert Band at the end of last year as they leave Year 13 to begin their future, some of those members look back at their time with the band…

 I have distinct memories of many concerts, the first of which was our interpretation of a Gabrieli piece at Goldsmith’s University in 2015.
 The band were separated into instrumental sections, positioned at varying levels, distances and areas within the hall.
 This is one of many times we were urged to consider performance, placing emphasis on how sound was depicted beyond notation alone.
 Perhaps my most favoured concerts were those at the Royal Festival Hall, in both 2015 and 2017.
 Its difficult to illustrate the overwhelming nature of playing on such a vast stage in one of the countries most renowned venues, aware of cameras at each angle.
 Despite this, the band’s dedication, diligence and engagement was clearly reflected.

 Performing with the London Symphony Orchestra earlier this summer to an audience of 10,000 as part of their Trafalgar Square Summer Series was an opportunity granted by Lewisham Music.
 I was astounded by the enterprise of alliance between players, delicacy and musical fluency exhibited by such an advanced group of musicians.
 I’m hugely grateful for the valuable tutoring I received from their brass players in both our friday rehearsals and my time spent with the LSO – where I was also lucky enough to work with Sir Simon Rattle.